How Soon Can You Fly After Laser Eye Surgery?

 The Post-Op Visit: When to Ask About Flying

 Your post-operative check-up is the best time to confirm whether you’re ready to fly.
-Our team will carefully examine your eyes to ensure your cornea is healing properly and that your vision is stable enough for air travel.
+Our team will carefully examine your eyes to ensure your cornea is healing properly and your vision is stable enough for air travel.
 Based on your progress, we’ll recommend a travel timeline and any specialized care instructions you might need.
-If you require additional or different eye drops to keep your eyes comfortable during the flight, we’ll guide you on proper usage.
+We'll guide you on proper usage if you require additional or different eye drops to keep your eyes comfortable during the flight.

 Common Misconceptions About Flying After Laser Eye Surgery